NCEAS/oss-lessons/version-control/1-code_versioning_basics.md

 ## <img style="float: left;width: 35px;" src="images/challengeproblemred_scribble.png"/>  Challenge

 Write a R code to read the favorite_desserts.csv files in and add a new row to the dataframe and overwrite the csv with the new entry.
-Of course you need to track the development of you code using git!!
+Of course you need to track the development of your code using git!!

 ## Getting information about git

 * `git status` this command is your friend!
 It will tell you where you are at and what are your options.
 You can use at any point in your process.
 * `git log` displays history of committed snapshots.
 It lets you list the project history, filter it, and search for specific changes.
 * `git diff --cached`
-To be used before committing to preview the changes to be committed.
+To be used before committing, to preview the changes to be committed.
 * `git diff HEAD~1 my_script.R` to inspect the changes between the last commit (HEAD) and the previous one
 * `git diff HEAD~2 my_script.py` to inspect the changes between the last commit (HEAD) and 2 commits before.